What is Kyprolis?

 This medicine may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how much or how often you urinate, rapid weight gain, muscle or joint pain, swelling of the feet or lower legs, or feel tired.

 Serious lung or breathing problems may occur after you get a shot of this medicine into one of your veins.
 Call your doctor right away if have any changes in your breathing after you receive this medicine.

 Blood clots may occur while you are receiving this medicine.
-Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, sudden shortness of breath, or trouble breathing.
+Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, or trouble breathing.